 53 – Pick up some souvenirs with duty-free shopping

-All US citizens can bring home $1600 worth of duty-free goods from the Virgin Islands which is great news because there’s bound to be a few things you won’t be able to find back home.
+All US citizens can bring home $1,600 worth of duty-free goods from the Virgin Islands, which is great news because there are bound to be a few things you won’t be able to find back home.

-Put bespoke leather sandals, local rum, and ancient coins from shipwrecks at the top of your list in order to make everyone at home a little jealous of your incredible trip!
+Put bespoke leather sandals, local rum and ancient coins from shipwrecks at the top of your list in order to make everyone have a taste of your incredible trip!